Andrew-003/Travel-Guide-For-Telangana/README.md

 - **Search & Filters**: Search across attractions, hotels, and restaurants with tag-based filters.
 - **RecyclerViews with Glide**: Fetches and caches images using Glide for efficient display.
 - **Offline Access**: Uses cached data for previously visited places.
-- **JSON Data Handling**: Loads and unifies data from Google Maps and TripAdvisor sources.
+- **JSON Data Handling**: Loads and unifies data from Google Maps and TripAdvisor collected json sources.

 ## Tech Stack